nmanich/small-ebird-scripts/README.md

 # small-ebird-scripts
-Little scripts that split something off of the big EBD download.
+Little scripts that split something off or summarize the big EBD download.

 1. Splits the download into separate files by county (could be modified to do a file per species, or any other column)